 The road area around the lake gets closed off from traffic during the weekend, so it was a pleasant experience to walk around this zone.
 Lots of people were out enjoying the lakeside area.

-I stopped in at Thủy Tạ Café for dinner and a drink whilst the sun set.
-The view was nice, but my food was not so great (but I confess I am not a big fan of Vietnamese food in general, and much prefer the layered flavour and spiciness of Thai food).
+I stopped in at Thủy Tạ Café for dinner and a drink to watch the sunset over the lake.
+The view was nice, but my food was not so great.

-I walked around and enjoyed the sights, albeit being a bit noisy for me (I have a terrible low tolerance for noise).
+After dinner, I walked around and enjoyed the sights, albeit being a bit noisy for me.
+Then, I headed to bed early.

-I woke up refreshed after a good nights sleep only to have the sudden horror realisation that I exchanged too many dollars into Dong, leaving me with not enough money to cover my visa fee the next morning.
-Do’h!
-As it was a Sunday, all the banks were closed.
-My first stop was an ATM, in the hope that I could withdraw money in Dollars.
-Turned out it would only give Dong.
-So, my next step was searching online for an independent backstreet money exchange.
+I woke up refreshed after a good night’s sleep only to have the sudden horror realisation that I had exchanged too many dollars into Dong, leaving me with insufficient money to cover my visa fee the next morning!
+Additionally, it was a Sunday, so the banks were closed.
+My first stop was an ATM, where I hoped to withdraw money in dollars.
+However, it turned out it would only give Dong.
+So, my next step was to search online for an independent backstreet money exchange.

 But coffee first!
-I stopped in at Conifer Four Seasons Book Café, which has a view of the lake.
+I stopped at Conifer Four Seasons Book Café, on Hoàn Kiếm Lake lake.

-This area is popular with families and it seems many bring their children here in the hope of them having an opportunity to practice English with foreign visitors.
-The children were lovely.
-I had language exchanges with four different children that morning.
+This area is popular with families and it seems many bring their children here for the opportunity to practice English with foreign visitors.
+In truth, I wanted to sit quietly with a coffee and people-watch, but the children were lovely and I didn’t begrudge talking with them in the least, but it became a conveyor belt of children wishing to talk, and I couldn’t say no. I had language exchanges with four different children that morning.

 The train times:

-I next took a Grab Taxi Bike back to the main Old Quarter hub and found a small café serving Egg Coffee.
-(Egg Coffee was apparently created during the war, when milk was in short supply, so a milk alternative was created using egg whites.
-More info HERE)
+I next took a Grab Taxi Bike back to the main Old Quarter hub and found a small café serving Egg Coffee, which was another of my “musts” for Vietnam.

 I compiled a video of all three variations:

-I walked around for a bit then headed back to my hotel for a siesta, in preparation for an evening stroll.
+I walked around the Old Quarter for a bit, then headed back to my hotel for a siesta in preparation for an evening stroll.
 Hanoi was baking hot, so with all the walking I was beat!

 In the evening I walked to Ưu Đàm Chay, a famous vegetarian restaurant in Hanoi.
 Having not enjoyed the food much so far, I figured I would give this famous place a shot.
 There were many great reviews about it.
-It did not disappoint, despite there being more Thai inspired dishes than Vietnamese.
-I ordered the pumpkin soup, some seasoned stuffed tofu and a salty lemonade.
+It did not disappoint, although the dishes were more Thai-inspired than Vietnamese.
+I ordered Pumpkin Soup and seasoned Stuffed Tofu, with a Salty Lemonade.

 The pumpkin soup was a work of art and delicious, as was the salty lemonade.